Emergency Roofing Services ➢

 When considering a new roof for your Tulsa home, metal roofs stand out as a durable, long-lasting option.
 However, homeowners often face a critical decision: Should they choose stone-coated steel or regular metal for their roofing system?
 These two popular options offer distinct advantages that can significantly impact your home’s protection, look, and energy efficiency for decades to come.

 Stone-coated steel roofing combines the strength of steel with a layer of stone granules, helping to create a unique appearance that mimics traditional roofing materials.
-Regular metal roofs, typically made from aluminum, steel, or zinc alloys, provide a more contemporary look with clean lines and a uniform appearance.
-Both materials are manufactured differently, resulting in varying performance characteristics that matter in Oklahoma’s diverse climate conditions.
+These roofs undergo multiple protective treatments: first, a layer of zinc-aluminum coating prevents rust and corrosion, next an acrylic primer is applied, followed by stone coating consisting of natural rock granules permanently adhered to the surface with an acrylic resin.
+Regular metal roofs, typically made from aluminum, steel, copper, or zinc alloys, provide a more contemporary look with clean lines and a uniform appearance.
+Galvanized or Galvalume steel remains popular due to its excellent balance of durability and affordability, while copper and zinc represent higher-end options with distinctive aging characteristics.

 Understanding the key differences between these roofing systems helps you make an informed choice based on what matters most for your property.
 From withstanding Tulsa’s severe weather events to enhancing your home’s curb appeal, each option brings specific benefits to the table.
 The right choice depends on your priorities regarding durability, weather resistance, aesthetic preferences, longevity, and energy efficiency, all factors that vary in importance from one homeowner to another.